Mintbase/Grants-Program/applications/InvArch.md

 * InvArch is unique because there's nothing else like it.
 It's more than a blockchain, it's a tool for the entire world to build a better future with.
 It's not just a platform for those who are interested in blockchain, it's an entirely new world of economic opportunity for everyday people.
 It's unique because it's bold, it's powerful, and it has the ability to foster a global decentralized economy.
-We're reinventing NFTs and giving them a powerful use-case unlike anything possible before the advancement of Web3 technologies.
+We're reinventing NFTs and giving them a powerful use-case unlike anything possible before the advancement of Mintbase technologies.
 ### Target Audience
 * Entrepreneurs/Founders -> Provides a new way to attract cofounders for their project without dealing with a private entity or sacrificing private information.
 * College/Trade Students -> Provides a more rewarding way to focus their skillsets and seek significant and fair economic opportunities for themselves.